Suaviter in modo, fortiter in re - Gentle in manner, resolute in deed

 Welcome to The WRAC Association website.
 Whether you have served or, indeed, are still serving, I hope that you will have a look at this website and join our thriving association.

-The heart of our Association is our members and we have a network of 52 branches across the UK and overseas.
+The heart of our Association continues to be our members and we have a network of 52 branches across the UK and overseas.
 You will see in the Gallery on this website the many and varied activities that our members participate in from the annual 10kms Run to the Remembrance weekend in London.
-There are events to suit all whether you are a Branch member or not and in addition there are thriving communities on various social media sites.
+There are events to suit all whether you are a Branch member or not and in addition, there are thriving communities on various social media sites.
+As a member of the WRAC Association, you will receive two copies of our journal, Lioness, a year, be able to attend national subsidised events and have access to your Branch’s events and activities.
+You will also be able to apply for a benevolence grant from our Benevolence Funds, should you fall on hard times, as long as you enlisted in the Army prior to 1992.

-Please have a look at our recently revised website.
-Spread the word and come and join us to be part of our 3,000 strong membership; you will discover old friends and become part of the WRAC Association family.
+Please have a look at our website.
+Spread the word and come and join us to be part of our 3,000 strong membership; you will discover old friends, make new friends, be able to share your military experiences and become part of the WRAC Association family.

 SUPPORTING WOMEN WHO SERVED